Police corruption: Cyprus

-The 2013 Eurobarometer Report on Corruption indicated that the top three reasons for corruption occurring in Cyprus are; "because politicians and government are not doing enough to fight corruption (88%), the lack of real punishment (87%), and the lack of meritocracy (87%)".
-Oddly, 65% of Cypriots have reported to have a strong level of confidence in the police in an unofficial 2013 survey comparing trust in the police across 50 countries.
+The 2013 Eurobarometer Report on Corruption indicated that the top three reasons for corruption occurring in Cyprus are: "because politicians and government are not doing enough to fight corruption (88%), the lack of real punishment (87%), and the lack of meritocracy (87%)".
+Oddly, 65% of Cypriots have reported having a strong level of confidence in the police in an unofficial 2013 survey comparing trust in the police across 50 countries.
 However, this disparity may be influenced by the continually changing perceptions of respondents based on recent experiences, or the political climate.
-Due to Cyprus' geographical composition as an island, corruption can spread across several networks, as high-ranking locals across several disciplines such as politics, law enforcement, judicial officials, and businessmen interact closely within the same social circles; whereas these relationships may be significantly diffused across larger mainland countries.
+Due to Cyprus's geographical composition as an island, corruption can spread across several networks, as high-ranking locals across several disciplines, such as politics, law enforcement, judicial officials, and businessmen, interact closely within the same social circles; whereas these relationships may be significantly diffused across larger mainland countries.

 Transparency International (TI) has recommended that a Coordinating Body Against Corruption should be established under the Cyprian Attorney General, which is able to combat and enact strategic policies against corruption in the public and law enforcement sectors.
 Specifically, TI has recommended that an increase in police salaries, a reinforcement of the ethical code, and improved working conditions should be implemented to discourage the risk of accepting bribes to increase officers' own income.
 Additionally, a greater transparency in the disclosure of assets, or second jobs to supplement income, should be incorporated into the duties of high-ranking law enforcement officials, so that future conflicts of interest can be made aware of and monitored.